-Using slipped stitches is another way to add texture.
+Using slipped stitches is a way to add texture to your knitting projects.
 Slipped stitches stand out, but even more so when you slip the stitches holding the yarn in a particular way so that the little extra bit of yarn underlining the slipped stitch becomes a decorative feature.

-Such is the way with Slip Stitch Honeycomb, a really simple stitch pattern that's based on Garter Stitch but looks a lot different because of the slipped stitches.
+Such is the way with slip stitch honeycomb, a really simple stitch pattern that's based on Garter Stitch but looks quite different because of the slipped stitches.